-Little Hearts Matter– Little Hearts Matter are a national charity supporting families affected by the diagnosis of a single ventricle heart condition such as Hypoplastic Left Heart Syndrome.
+Little Hearts Matter are a national charity supporting families affected by the diagnosis of a single ventricle heart condition such as Hypoplastic Left Heart Syndrome.
 They offer a 7 day a week telephone support line, which out-of-hours is manned by parent volunteers who can share their own experiences.
 They facilitate a family linking service and hold open days so people can support each other and share ideas.
 They also have a large directory of publications and information booklets that cater to varying degrees of understanding.

-The Children’s Heart Federation (CHF) is a national charity championing children with heart conditions, wherever they live in the UK and whatever their condition.
+CHF is a national charity championing children with heart conditions, wherever they live in the UK and whatever their condition.
 CHF provides a wide range of information sheets covering most heart conditions in children and on subjects related to their care.
 The popular Molly’s Dollies and books for children, provided by CHF, help children understand their heart condition and how it affects them.
 CHF also hosts the private forum Pulse parents and holds regular online events for parents and carers with a guest speaker answering their questions.

 Lagan’s Foundation www.lagans.org.uk

 Lagan’s Foundation deliver respite support for children with complex health needs, specialising in heart defects and feeding issues.
 Founded in 2012 by Carren, parent to Lagan, Lagan’s Foundation offers individual and flexible care services via 2 streams:

 1.Donated care: 2 hours of specialised respite care in the home or hospital setting, to allow parents to take a well-earned break from their caring role.